Behavioral interview questions may seem simple, but answering them well is one of the best ways to stand out in a competitive tech job market.

 (Lessons)

-The questions above are the most common behavioral interview questions, but of course there are plenty of other ones you could face.
+The questions above are the most commonly asked behavioral interview questions, but of course, there are plenty of other ones you could face.

-The interviewer wants to know if you can have a big impact on the company by working across teams and departments.
-Talk about setting clear goals and expectations and show that you’re comfortable communicating with different types of professional profiles.
+You need to show you can communicate and organize with people from across the organization, with different expertise and backgrounds.
+Talk about setting clear goals and expectations,and show that you’re comfortable communicating with various types of professional profiles.

 As we all know, bosses can be a nightmare.
 However, avoid using this question to launch into a tirade against a previous supervisor, no matter how terrible they were.
 Even in this kind of question, try to always talk positively and focus on the lessons you learned from the experience.